santosmota/AdaptiveMovingAverages/README.md

 # AdaptiveMovingAverages
 Adaptive Moving Averages for the Application of the CPT in Systems with Variable Frequency

-This repository contains the MATLAB model (Simulink + Library + Parameters) and the simulation results as CSV files used in the article "On Adaptive Moving Average Algorithms for the Application of the Conservative Power Theory in Systems with Variable Frequency"
+This repository contains the MATLAB model (Simulink + Library + Parameters) and the simulation results as CSV files used in the article "On Adaptive Moving Average Algorithms for the Application of the Conservative Power Theory in Systems with Variable Frequency" submitted to the Journal Energies (https://www.mdpi.com/journal/energies) on January 2021.

 Files:
   RL_DB_Scenarios.slx